-Detroit’s Marshall Crenshaw doesn’t belong in a conversation of most important musicians of his generation, but he’s a talented craftsman, whose deft guitar pop is likeable and accessible.
-He’s often compared with Buddy Holly, and his 1982 debut album certainly feels like Holly updated for new wave.
+Detroit’s Marshall Crenshaw doesn’t belong in the conversation of the most important musicians of his generation.
+Yet he’s a talented craftsman, whose deft guitar pop is likeable and accessible.
+He’s often compared with Buddy Holly, and his 1982 debut album certainly feels like Holly updated for the new wave.
 Crenshaw is also compared with Elvis Costello, who also earned Holly comparisons early in his career, but Crenshaw’s music is as sweet as Costello’s is bitter.

 Crenshaw has never entered the mainstream, although his self-titled debut sometimes pops up in best album of the 1980s lists.
 But that’s no reflection on his music which is full of hooks and succinct.
 His 1982 self-titled debut and his compilation This Is Easy are both terrific, and well worth hearing for fans of intelligent guitar pop.

 Favourite Album: Marshall Crenshaw

 Punk and new wave was only one way of taking rock back to basics.
 Marshall Crenshaw took an altogether different approach, stripping back to three chord songs about girls, delivered by a tight three piece and earning comparisons to Buddy Holly.
 His 1982 debut features his brother Robert on drums, while Crenshaw handles all the guitar parts.
 The simplified arrangements of these songs are invigorating; the songs are snappy and intelligent, and even though the production places the album in the early 1980s, these melodies could have easily come from an earlier era.
 Crenshaw’s persona is so likeable that he can get away with a song simply about cruising around checking out girls, and make it innocent and laudable rather than seedy and leering.
 In a just world, half of these songs would be radio staples, and that these accessible songs didn’t make Crenshaw a superstar is almost unfathomable.